Sparse Matrix Inversion with Scaled Lasso: Introduction

-Many approaches have been proposed to estimate the sparse inverse matrix in the high dimensional setting.
+Several approaches have been proposed to the estimation of sparse inverse matrices in high-dimensional setting.
 The $\ell_1$ penalization is one of the most popular methods.
-Lasso-type methods, or convex minimization algorithms with the $\ell_1$ penalty on all entries of $\bTheta^*$, have been discussed by Banerjee, El Ghaoui and d'Aspremont (2008), Friedman, Hastie and Tibshirani (2008) and more, and by Yuan and Lin (2007) with $\ell_1$ penalization on the off-diagonal matrix only.
+Lasso-type methods, or convex minimization algorithms with the $\ell_1$ penalty on all entries of $\bTheta^*$, have been developed in \cite{BanerjeeEA08,FriedmanHT08}, and in \cite{YuanL07} with $\ell_1$ penalization on the off-diagonal matrix only.
 This is refereed to as the graphical Lasso (GLasso) due to the connection of the precision matrix to Gaussian Markov graphical models.
-In this GLasso framework, Rothman, Bickel, Levina and Zhu (2008) proved the convergence rate $\{((p+s)/n)\log p\}^{1/2}$ in the Frobenius norm and $\{(s/n)\log p\}^{1/2}$ in the spectrum norm, where $s$ is the number of nonzero entries in the off-diagonal matrix.
-Ravikumar, Wainwright, Raskutti, and Yu (2008) provided sufficient conditions for model selection consistency of this $\ell_1$-regularized MLE.
-Lam and Fan (2009) studied on a general penalty function and achieved a sharper bound of order $\{(s/n)\log p\}^{1/2}$ under the Frobenius norm for the $\ell_1$ penalty.
-Since the spectrum norm can be controlled via the Frobenius norm, this provides a sufficient condition $(s/n)\log p \to 0$ for the convergence under the spectrum norm to the unknown precision matrix.
-This is a very strong condition since $s$ is of the order $dp$ for banded precision matrices, where $d$ is the matrix degree, i.e. the largest number of nonzero entries in the columns.
+In this GLasso framework, \cite{RavikumarWRY08} provides sufficient conditions for model selection consistency, while \cite{RothmanBLZ08} provides the convergence rate $\{((p+s)/n)\log p\}^{1/2}$ in the Frobenius norm and $\{(s/n)\log p\}^{1/2}$ in the spectrum norm, where $s$ is the number of nonzero off-diagonal entries in the precision matrix.
+Concave penalty has been studied to reduce the bias of the GLasso \cite{LamF09}.
+Similar convergence rates have been studied under the Frobenius norm in a unified framework for penalized estimation in \cite{NegahbanRWY10}.
+Since the spectrum norm can be controlled via the Frobenius norm, this provides a sufficient condition $(s/n)\log p \to 0$ for the convergence to the unknown precision matrix under the spectrum norm.
+However, in the case of $p\ge n$, this condition does not hold for banded precision matrices, where $s$ is of the order of the product of $p$ and the width of the band.